kelseyyoung/skycaptains/README.md

 -Clone/fork the repo<br />
 -Place the directory in a server root<br />
 -Get a database running (see sql/db.sql for details)<br />
--variables.bash & php/variables.php must be modified with your local variables</br />
+-variables.bash & php/variables.php must be modified with your local variables<br />
+-`source variables.bash`
 -Start the autobahn server with `python python/server.py`<br />

 Demo